-(5) The department may refuse to release to its owner any animal that has been impounded more than once in a 12-month period unless the owner demonstrates that he or she has taken steps to reasonably ensure that the violation will not occur again.
+- (5) The department may refuse to release to its owner any animal that has been impounded more than once in a twelve-month period unless the owner demonstrates that he or she has taken steps to reasonably ensure that the violation will not occur again.
 The animal shelter or the department may impose reasonable conditions that must be satisfied by the owner before release of the animal, including conditions assuring that the animal will be confined.
-Failure to comply with the conditions of release is a violation.

-(6) The opportunity to redeem an animal under this section shall not be afforded to problem pet owners, as defined in section 6.20.500, that are subject to a 24-month prohibition on animal ownership under subsections 6.20.510(4) or 6.20.530(4).

-(7) (A) No unaltered dog or cat that is impounded more than once in any 12-month period may be redeemed by any person until the animal is spayed or neutered.
+Failure to comply with the conditions of release is a violation. - (64) The opportunity to redeem an animal under this section shall not be afforded to problem pet owners, as defined in YMC 6.20.500, that are subject to a thirty-sixwenty-four-month prohibition on animal ownership under YMC 6.20.510(4) or 6.20.530(4). - (75) (A) No unaltered dog or cat that is impounded more than once in any twelve-month period may be redeemed by any person until the animal is spayed or neutered.
 The alteration shall be accomplished by the animal shelter or by any duly licensed veterinarian in Yakima County authorized by the animal shelter.
 In all cases, the veterinarian fees shall be paid at the time of redemption by the animal's owner.
-In the event that the animal shelter may, in its discretion, release the animal to its owner subject to a written promise that the owner shall provide proof to the department within ten business days that the animal has been spayed or neutered.
-Failure to provide such proof is a violation and may result in the animal being impounded.
+In the event that the animal shelter is unable to have such an animal spayed or neutered in a timely manner, the animal shelter may, in its discretion, release the animal to its owner subject to a written promise that the owner shall provide proof to the department within ten business days that the animal has been spayed or neutered.
+Failure to provide such proof is a violation and may result in the animal being impounded. - (B) Exceptions.

-(B) Exceptions.
 The alteration shall not be required upon a showing of proof of alteration from a licensed veterinarian.
-The alteration shall not be required if the owner or other person redeeming the animal provides a written statement from a licensed veterinarian stating that the spay or neuter procedure would be harmful to the animal.

-(8) The daily boarding fees set forth in this section as costs to the individual redeeming an impounded dog may be increased from time to time to reflect actual increased cost assessments by the Humane Society for boarding city animal impounds.
+The alteration shall not be required if the owner or other person redeeming the animal provides a written statement from a licensed veterinarian stating that the spay or neuter procedure would be harmful to the animal. - (86) The daily boarding fees set forth in this section as costs to the individual redeeming an impounded dog may be increased from time to time to reflect actual increased cost assessments by the Humane Society for boarding city animal impounds.

-IN THE MUNICIP AL COURT OF F THE STATE OF WASHINGTON
+IN THE MUNICIPAL COURT OF THE STATE OF WASHINGTON

-CITY O F YAKIMA
+CITY OF YAKIMA

-,)

-)
+) -

+-) -

 Petitioner,) NO

-)

-VS.) IN RE THE ANIMAL IMPOUND OF A

-) DOG NAMED
+-) -